-Elizabeth served as counsel on the case challenging Florida's marriage ban brought by the National Center for Lesbian Rights (NCLR) on behalf of six same-sex couples and members of the Equality Florida Institute seeking the right to marry (Pareto v.
-Ruvin) and also on the Chin v.
-Armstrong case, suing Florida for fair issuance of birth certificates to same-sex married couples.
-She also served as pro bono counsel in several cases that helped overturn Florida's bigoted 1977 ban forbidding gays and lesbians from adopting children.
+Elizabeth served as counsel on the victorious cases challenging Florida's marriage ban brought by the National Center for Lesbian Rights (NCLR) on behalf of six same-sex couples and members of the Equality Florida Institute seeking the right to marry (Pareto v.
+Ruvin) and suing Florida for fair issuance of birth certificates to same-sex married couples (Chin).
+She also served as counsel in several cases that helped overturn Florida's bigoted 1977 ban forbidding gays and lesbians from adopting children.

 Also a certified family mediator and a member of the Collaborative Family Law Institute, she treats the law as a therapeutic profession, facilitating relationship dissolution with minimal investment of emotional and financial resources.
 A Miami Beach native, Elizabeth received her Bachelor of Arts from the University of Pennsylvania in 1993 and her Juris Doctor, cum laude, from the University of Miami in 1997.

-Elizabeth serves as co-chair of the national board of SAGE (Services and Advocacy for GLBT Elders).
+Elizabeth serves as co-chair of the national board of Sage Advocacy & Services for LGBT Elders.
 She is a member of the National Family Law Advisory Council of NCLR as well as its National Leadership Council, and a member of the Board of Trustees of the Greater Miami Jewish Federation.
-Elizabeth sits on the GLBT Projects Fund of the Miami Foundation and the Our Fund Program and Grants Committee.
-An active member of her synagogue, Temple Israel of Greater Miami, Elizabeth serves on their Narot Endowment Fund board.
+Elizabeth sits on the GLBT Projects Fund of the Miami Foundation.
+She is a founder of the Aqua Foundation for Women.

-For her years of service, she has been tapped to receive the Anti-Defamation League's 2016 Miami Jurisprudence Award, and was honored with the ACLU of Florida’s 2015 C. Clyde Atkins Award.
+For her years of service, she received the 2017 Stanley C. Myers Presidents' Leadership Award from the Greater Miami Jewish Federation, the 2016 Anti-Defamation League's Jurisprudence Award, and the ACLU of Florida’s 2015 C. Clyde Atkins Award.
 In 2014, the University of Miami School of Law Center for Ethics and Public Service recognized Elizabeth with its Lawyers in Leadership award.
 She received the National LGBTQ Task Force's 2012 Eddy McIntyre Community Service Award.
 Also in 2012, Elizabeth was tapped for membership into Iron Arrow, the highest honor attained at the University of Miami.
 Equality Florida, the statewide LGBT rights group, honored Elizabeth in 2011 with its Voice for Equality Award.
 In 2010, Elizabeth was named by the National LGBT Bar Association as one of the country's Best LGBT Lawyers Under 40, and also received the Women Worth Knowing Award from the City of Miami Beach Commission for Women.
 In 2008 she was honored with the "Valuing Our Families" Community Award, presented by Sunserve.
 In 2007, she received the Dade County Bar Association's Sookie Williams Award and the Aqua Foundation for Women Leadership Award.
 And in 2005, she received the Miami-Dade Gay & Lesbian Chamber of Commerce Community Award.